matthewfishermv/MachineLearning-with-R/README.md

 # Introduction

-This repository provides complete examples of machine learning algorithms using the R statistical software.
+This repository provides complete examples of machine learning algorithms using the statistical software R. Topics covered include the concepts and complete examples of machine learning, regression methods, classification, clustering, and neural networks.

 The [machine learning cheat sheet](./MachineLearningCheatSheet_R.pdf) outlines machine learning concepts, R libraries, and mathematics.
 It is organized by machine learning tasks (supervised learning, unspervised learning, etc.).